Kylie Jenner: Relationships

+In 2011, Jenner dated Australian singer Cody Simpson.

 In August 2014, Tyga was seen getting close with Jenner at her 17th birthday party.
 Days later, Tyga ended his relationship with Blac Chyna, his fiancée and the mother of his son.
 In 2015, when she turned 18, Jenner and Tyga made their relationship official.
 Jenner subsequently made appearances in two of Tyga's music videos, "Stimulated" and "Dope'd Up".
 In April 2017, Jenner and Tyga broke up.

 In April 2017, Jenner was first seen with Travis Scott at Coachella.
 On February 1, 2018, Jenner gave birth to their daughter.
 Jenner appeared in the music video for "Stop Trying to Be God", from Scott's third studio album Astroworld.
 They broke up in September 2019, but quarantined together during the COVID-19 pandemic for the sake of their daughter and ended up rekindling their relationship.
 On September 7, 2021, after weeks of speculation, Jenner revealed that she and Scott were expecting their second child.
 Jenner gave birth to their son on February 2, 2022.

-Friendship with Jordyn Woods

-In 2012, Jenner and Jordyn Woods met through their mutual friend, Jaden Smith, son of Hollywood actor Will Smith and actress Jada Pinkett Smith.
-They were close friends for many years, with Woods appearing in Jenner's 2017 reality TV show, Life of Kylie, and Jenner's 2018 pregnancy video.
-In September 2018, Kylie Cosmetics launched the Kylie x Jordyn collection, a collaboration between the two friends.
-Their friendship ended in 2019 as a result of Woods cheating with Tristan Thompson, who was the fiancé of Jenner's half-sister Khloé Kardashian.
-Jenner discontinued her Woods-named lip kit, cutting the price to eliminate remaining inventory.
+In January 2023, it was reported that the couple had split up again.

+As of April 2023, Jenner is in a relationship with French-American actor Timothée Chalamet.

+Activism

+In October 2020, Jenner expressed support for the Republic of Artsakh on her Instagram story, as well as reposting Kim Kardashian's video message related to donations to the All-Armenian Foundation.

 Controversies

-Kendall + Kylie "Rock vs. Rap" collection

-On June 28, 2017, the Jenner sisters announced that they would be releasing a line of vintage T-shirts for their Kendall + Kylie line of clothing called Rock vs. Rap, featuring the likenesses of various rock and rap artists including The Notorious B.I.G., Tupac Shakur, Metallica, Pink Floyd, The Doors, Ozzy Osbourne, and Led Zeppelin, with pictures of the Jenner sisters superimposed over them.
-The announcement of this line of products was met with swift backlash from relatives and representatives of the figures depicted on the shirts themselves, including Sharon Osbourne, Jim Jampol, and Voletta Wallace, mother of Biggie Smalls.
-They were also criticized on social media and were called "insensitive."
-Wallace, The Doors' manager and the estate of Jim Morrison issued a cease-and-desist letter to the Jenner sisters, writing that they did not authorize the sisters' use of the likenesses of these musical icons.
-The Jenners apologized for the shirts, and pulled them from retail.